-This Master of Science Programme in Marine and Offshore Technology is designed to meet the growing demand for skilled professionals in the marine and offshore industry.
+This Master of Science Program in Marine and Offshore Technology is designed to meet the growing demand for skilled professionals in the marine and offshore industry.

-This MSc programme has a strong international profile with students from all over the world.
+This MSc program has a strong international profile with students from all over the world.

 Marine and Offshore Technology graduates will be equipped with the best theoretical and practical tools since we have some of the strongest academic staff in the world within this field.